How to identify and break the trauma bonds with a narcissist.

 Trauma bonds are both psychological and emotional, and you cannot just fall out of a trauma bond like you can fall out of love.

 When you no longer love the narcissist, or you might even hate them.
 That trauma bond can still be present.
 These bonds have to be broken so you can heal.
-It’s very difficult to stay away from a narcissist, especially if you still love them and are bonded to them.
+It’s very difficult to stay away from a narcissist, especially if you still care for them and are bonded to them.
 First I recommend you find out about narcissism, this will help you fall out of love with them.
 It’ll also help you stick to no contact or limited if you have children.
 Then you can heal the trauma bond.

 You’re not alone lots of people stay in an abusive relationship for various reasons, way longer than they ever should have, even when they know they want to leave.
 Lots of people also go back because of this trauma bond.
 It’s another manipulative tactic the narcissist will use.
 They know that even though you’ve left, or they left.
 That you’re trauma bonded and that’s why they will try to hoover.

 The longer the relationship goes on, the harder it is to break free, as your boundaries will have been ripped apart by the narcissist to the point where you no longer have any.
 As they’ve controlled you for so long, you’ll not know who you are without them.

 Traumatic relationships cause natural hormones to be released, like adrenaline, cortisol, in such high levels, it becomes addictive.

 In the idealisation stage, and the love-bombing stages you get the dopamine hormone, that is so intense, and you simply become hooked on the dopamine release.